enjaku4/veri/README.md

 # Rename a tenant class (e.g., when you rename your Organization model to Company)
 migrate_authentication_tenant!("Organization", "Company")

-# Remove orphaned tenant data (e.g., when you delete the Organization model entirely)
+# Remove tenant data (e.g., when you delete the Organization model entirely)
 delete_authentication_tenant!("Organization")
 ```